 - 1. Use the station design to facilitate a significant urban renewal precinct. - 2.
 Address issues of flooding on the site and protect the station from inundation. - 3.
 Facilitate the future intensive redevelopment of the publicly owned (VicTrack) land. - 4.
 Allow for the integration of the station with future over-site development and redevelopment of surrounding areas. - 5.
-Provide a high standard of amenity at and near the station before and during any wider redevelopment of the site. - 6.
-Support the revitalisation of the Moonee Ponds Creek environs as a recreational and environmental corridor.
+Provide a high standard of amenity at and near the station before and during any wider redevelopment of the site.

-- 1. The design of Metro Tunnel must create inviting, safe and comfortable conditions that support use of the station before and during any wider redevelopment of the site. - Create a station building and associated open space of high design quality that integrates with and serves as a benchmark for surrounding development. - Provide temporary hoardings, fencings, screens and plantings of fast-growing trees to provide amenity and shelter for public spaces near the station entry. - Protect the station and other Metro Tunnel infrastructure from flooding and ingress of water, while providing for access from existing nearby street levels and allowing for adaptation in response to future new development.
+- 1. The design of Melbourne Metro must create inviting, safe and comfortable conditions that support use of the station before and during any wider redevelopment of the site. - Create a station building and associated open space of high design quality that integrates with and serves as a benchmark for surrounding development. - Provide temporary hoardings, fencings, screens and plantings of fast-growing trees to provide amenity and shelter for public spaces near the station entry. - Protect the station and other Melbourne Metro infrastructure from flooding and ingress of water, while providing for access from existing nearby street levels and allowing for adaptation in response to future new development.

-- 2. The new station and future redevelopment of the publicly owned (VicTrack) land must be integrated with surrounding areas, ensuring high levels of accessibility between the station and nearby land uses. - Ensure that the station and infrastructure align with the directions of the Arden Framework Plan. - Minimise the land area occupied by Metro Tunnel infrastructure in order to maximise the potential for future redevelopment on surrounding sites. - Enable future vertical loading for a mixed-use building above the station. - Allow for future extension of nearby streets into the site and make provision for future new station entrance(s) connecting to these. - Upgrade Laurens Street between Queensberry Street and Arden Street to provide a pedestrian friendly environment with improved bike lanes, taxi rank, and limited parking. - Upgrade Barwise Street to provide a pedestrian friendly environment, and improved access to the new station. - Ensure a high degree of visual prominence for the station and its public realm to assist with wayfinding. - 3.
-Any works near Moonee Ponds Creek should: - Create an attractive interface with the shared path. - Minimise disruption or damage to habitat that supports endangered or threatened species. - Protect the corridor's environmental and recreational values.
+- 2. The new station and future redevelopment of the publicly owned (VicTrack) land must be integrated with surrounding areas, ensuring high levels of accessibility between the station and nearby land uses. - Ensure that the station and infrastructure align with the directions of the Arden Framework Plan. - Minimise the land area occupied by Melbourne Metro infrastructure in order to maximise the potential for future redevelopment on surrounding sites. - Enable future vertical loading for a mixed-use building above the station. - Allow for future extension of nearby streets into the site and make provision for future new station entrance(s) connecting to these. - Upgrade Laurens Street between Queensberry Street and Arden Street to provide a pedestrian friendly environment with improved bike lanes, taxi rank, and limited parking. - Upgrade Barwise Street to provide a pedestrian friendly environment, and improved access to the new station. - Ensure a high degree of visual prominence for the station and its public realm to assist with wayfinding.